romaswe/steam-inventory-checker/readme.md

 - Defines a single route `/inventory/:steamId/:appId/:contextId` to fetch inventory data from the Steam API.
 - Handles errors and returns the data in JSON format.

-By following the steps outlined above, you can set up and run the Steam Inventory Checker application on your local machine.
+By following the steps outlined above, you can set up and run the Steam Inventory Checker application using Docker.
 If you encounter any issues, please refer to the [Contributing](#contributing) section for support.